d2l-ai/d2l-en/chapter_introduction/index.md

 Perhaps the simplest supervised learning task to wrap your head around is *regression*.
-Consider, for example a set of data harvested from a database of home sales.
+Consider, for example, a set of data harvested from a database of home sales.
 We might construct a table, where each row corresponds to a different house, and each column corresponds to some relevant attribute, such as the square footage of a house, the number of bedrooms, the number of bathrooms, and the number of minutes (walking) to the center of town.
-In this dataset each *example* would be a specific house, and the corresponding *feature vector* would be one row in the table.
+In this dataset, each *example* would be a specific house, and the corresponding *feature vector* would be one row in the table.

 If you live in New York or San Francisco,